-Parking in a space name "Dorm Parent" or "Learning Center" will result in a \$35 fine.
-After two tickets, the car must be parked off campus.
+Parking in a space name "Dorm Parent" will result in a \$35 fine.
 Pratt Community College is subject to the rules and regulations of the city of Pratt as well as the campus security.
 Vehicles must be properly licensed and insured to be located or driven on campus.